nextflow-io/nextflow/docs/config.rst

 ==================

 When a pipeline script is launched, Nextflow looks for configuration files in multiple locations.
-Since each configuration file can contain conflicting settings, the sources are ranked to decide which settings to are applied.
-All possible configuration sources are reported below, listed in order of priority:
+Since each configuration file can contain conflicting settings, the sources are ranked to determine which settings are applied.
+Possible configuration sources, in order of priority:

 1. Parameters specified on the command line (``--something value``)
 2. Parameters provided using the ``-params-file`` option